bachelor-emgi/electrumx-pep/electrum/docs/environment.rst

   limit of around 80,000 entries, which should be ample for most legitimate users.
-If you use a higher default, bear in mind one client can request history for multiple addresses. the largest raw transaction you will be able to serve to a client is Also note that the largest raw transaction you will be able to serve to a client is just under half of :envvar:`MAX_SEND`, as each raw byte becomes 2 hexadecimal ASCII characters on the wire.
+If you use a higher default, bear in mind one client can request history for multiple addresses.

+  Also note that the largest raw transaction you will be able to serve to a client is just under half of :envvar:`MAX_SEND`, as each raw byte becomes 2 hexadecimal ASCII characters on the wire.
 For Bitcoin, the consensus limit for tx size is